Yamaha N2 AvantGrand Hybrid Piano

 - Read our Customer Reviews!

-*1 flight of stairs included with shipping, which is available only in the contiguous U.S. (piano setup is additional).
+*Available only in the contiguous U.S. (piano setup is additional).

 We carry the full lineup of Yamaha Clavinova Digital Pianos.
 See them all- click here

 The innovative and revolutionary AvantGrand-Technology built into an elegant slim-cabinet.

 Featuring the same grand piano action as the N3 in a form that molds beautifully to any wall, the N2 is an instrument for the future, yet one that holds firmly to its identity as a grand piano.
 With a revolutionary speaker system and a touch that simply compels you to play, the compact form and feel of this elegant piano exudes refinement.
 For piano-lovers wanting a grand piano for small spaces, the AvantGrand series now offers yet another choice.